kambi-sportsbook-widgets/team-performance-widget/README.md

  The title to show on the header of the widgets

- - numberMatchesPerTeam [Number]

- Maximum number of matches to show per team

- - listLimit [Number]
+ - eventId [Number]

- Number of teams to show per page
+ Id of the event to get data from

 # Other tools